mock-end/random-color/README.md

 // - randomColor([saturation, value]);
 ```

-By default, generate a color with `saturation = 0.5` and `value = 0.95`, and returns [color](https://github.com/harthur/color) object so you can convert the color to any color-formats easily.
+By default, generate a color with `saturation = 0.5` and `value = 0.95`.

+Returns [color](https://github.com/harthur/color) object so you can convert the color to any color-formats easily.

 ```js
 var color = randomColor();